wp-plugins/flyzoo/readme.txt

 * **Single Sign On:** users can login and chat using their existing WordPress accounts

-* **Cloud-based** [Flyzoo Chat](http://www.flyzoo.co) is a cloud-based, hosted chat built on the latest technologies to ensure a fast chat message delivery without overloading your server.
+* **Fast** [Flyzoo Chat](http://www.flyzoo.co) is a cloud-based, hosted chat built on the latest technologies to ensure a fast chat message delivery without overloading your server.

 * **Multiple Operators:** **live support** chat requests are automatically routed to the first available operator